celineramirez/celineramirez/README.md

 ## Hello, I'm Celine
 I'm a Software Engineer and I work with AWS and Terraform (IaC).
-I've recently built a currency converter in Go and a ReactJS clone of Google's Gemini AI.

 ### Skills:
 #### 💻 Backend: